Alex Conant: Joni Ernst 2014 U.S. Senate campaign

 In 2014, Conant served as a senior advisor on Joni Ernst's 2014 Iowa senatorial campaign.
-Together with his wife, Conant was sent by the National Republican Senatorial Committee to support Ernst towards the end of her campaign.
+With his wife, Caitlin, Conant was sent by the National Republican Senatorial Committee to support Ernst towards the end of her campaign.
 Politico commented "two respected Capitol spokesmen with presidential campaign experience" had been sent to support Ernst and Conant, who was still working for Rubio, stated: "As you know, Marco was an early supporter of Ernst and his team is doing everything we can to help out.
 It'll be great to have a woman, soldier, and independent leader like her in the Senate."

 Marco Rubio 2016 presidential campaign

-In March 2015, Conant moved from Rubio's Senate office to his Political Action Committee (PAC), and in April was officially announced as the presidential campaign's communications director and subsequently served as the campaign's senior spokesman.
-Conant made headlines when in March 2016, CNN cancelled an interview with him, after he had criticized the network's report that Rubio's campaign was debating to suspend operations.
+In March 2015, Conant moved from Rubio's Senate office to his Political Action Committee (PAC), and in April was officially announced as the presidential campaign's communications director, then senior spokesman.
+Conant made headlines when in March 2016, CNN cancelled an interview with him after he had criticized the network's report that Rubio was considering dropping out of the race.
 He also helped Rubio make a strategic turnaround, regarding his position on immigration reforms and later served as communications advisor for Rubio's 2016 U.S. Senate campaign.

-Firehouse strategies
+Firehouse Strategies

 Conant is a founding partner of the political consulting firm Firehouse Strategies.
-Firehouse Strategies was launched in June 2016 by Conant, Terry Sullivan, and Will Holley, and specializes in fast-paced communications strategies.
+Firehouse Strategies was launched in June 2016 by Conant, Terry Sullivan, and Will Holley, and specializes in communications strategies.